twood02/webtemplate/assignments/a3-etl.md

 We have provided you with a basic framework for your microservice implementation.
 Currently it only includes an API gateway and a simple analysis microservice to count the number of lines in a log file.
 To complete the assignment you must:

  - Move the data cleaning functionality out of the API gateway and into `ms-data-cleaning` service.
+You should start here to get an idea of how to build a microservice.
+We have included a basic framework that allows you to make a post and get request.
+You should modify these to handle the data cleaning.
  - Implement `ms-browser-counts` and `ms-visitor-counts` microservices which count the frequency of browsers and visitors (you can base this on the code in the Monolith).
  - Implement a new `ms-website-counts` microservice which counts the number of times each URL appears per day.
 You will have to build this from scratch, although the other examples will give you guidance.

 For a greater challenge, you can also:
  - Move the authentication functionality out of `ms-api-gateway` into its own microservice, `ms-auth`.